anabeloff/RNAseqFun/RNAseqFungi_manual.md

 -   Trimmomatic v0.36 (Bolger, Lohse, and Usadel 2014)

 All these tools are part of Docker container *qualimapUbuntu14*.
-To run either of these tools you need to specify enviroment variables to the container.
+To run either of these tools you need to specify environment variables to the container.
 But first, if run is going to happen on AWS platform you need perform following steps (see example script 'OnInstance\_quali.sh'):

 1. Prepare SSD drive.
 2. Upload data to SSD from S3.